 6. Minimize the Ratio of Accounts Receivable Days

 As mentioned, cash flow is critical to every business, irrespective of its nature and size.
 Your “Accounts Receivable Days” denote how long it takes you to receive the money for a sale you have made.
 It is calculated as:

 (Accounts Receivable / Annual Revenue) x Number of Days in Year

 In a recent report, Apple stated that the company’s Accounts Receivable Days is less than its Accounts Payable Days.
 This helps to analyze the cash flow for any company.
 For example, if your accounts receivable days are around a month from the time of issuing your invoice, delay by even an extra week can cause restricted cash flow for a small business.

 It is therefore important to reduce the Accounts Payable Days ratio as much as possible.
-Here are some ways to do it:
+One way to do that is by using an accountancy firm, like GeekBooks (https://www.geekbooks.com.au/services/accounts-payable/).
+They can help businesses to manage their paperwork and ensure that the business has paid off any outstanding debts.
+Alternatively, here are some other ways to do it:

 - Send the invoice soon after the sale is made.

 - Provide options for electronic payments during the time of sale.